 Closed: Mon.
-(Open if Mon. is a national holiday, and closed the following day) and during the year-end/New Year holidays (December 29 through January 3)
+(Open if Mon. is a national holiday, and closed the following weekday) and during the year-end/New Year holidays (December 29 through January 3)

-To promote the three Rs (reduce, reuse and recycle), the Center conducts classes on recycling and various programs geared toward the reduction of garbage.
+To promote the three Rs (reduce, reuse and recycle), the center conducts classes on three Rs and various programs geared toward the reduction of garbage.

-- (1) Reading area and rental of library books - (2) Classes on the environment and recycling A venue for people to enjoy learning about the three Rs, the Center holds classes on an ongoing basis. - (3) Flea Markets Held on the second and fourth Saturdays of the month - (4) Catalog of Items Used electric appliances and oversized household objects are posted on the bulletin board, and items that are cataloged in this manner are sold. - (5) Display and Sale of Furniture Used furniture is collected, repaired and sold. - (6) Collection of Recyclable Resources

-Nine kinds of items are collected at recyclable resource collection stations. - (7) Food Drive
+- (1) Reading area and rental of library books - (2) Classes on recycling

+A venue for people to enjoy learning about the three Rs, the Center holds classes on an ongoing basis.

+- (3) Flea Markets - Held on the second and fourth Saturdays of the month - (4) Catalog of Items - Used electric appliances and oversized household objects are posted on the bulletin board, and items that are cataloged in this manner are sold. - (5) Display and Sale of Furniture Used furniture is collected, repaired and sold. - (6) Collection of Recyclable Resources Nine types of recyclable resources, including containers and packaging, are collected at resource collection stations.
+Nine types of used small electronic devices as well as waste cooking oil are also collected.

-Unwanted/unneeded food is collected from households.
-The food collected is then sent to welfare groups, facilities, food banks, etc. to be distributed.
+(7) Food Drive Unwanted/unneeded food is collected from households.
+The food collected is then sent to welfare groups, facilities, etc. to be distributed.